JordanMarr/SqlHydra/README.md

 ### Insert Builder

-Insert with no Identity Field:
+For simple inserts with no identity column and no included/excluded columns, use the `into _` syntax:

 ```F#
 let person =